plugnburn/Asgard/README.md

 Image format
 ------------
-Asgard bootable images are hybrid ISO imagesthat can be burned onto CD/DVD discs and a flash drive (as the main target).
+Asgard bootable images are hybrid ISO images that can be burned onto CD/DVD discs and a flash drive (as the main target).
 To write the image onto a flash drive, use `dd` command: `dd if=/path/to/asgard.iso of=/dev/<your_drive> bs=2M`, where your_drive is the name of your flash drive device (`sdb`, `sdc` etc)

 Dependencies